Information & Referral

 Mental Health Players

 The Mental Health Players is a group of volunteer performers who use theatrical improvisation and role playing to bring the realities of mental illness to life.
 A unique, interactive resource that is available for performances at community groups, civic organizations or religious institutions, the Mental Health Players have been recognized by the New Jersey Governor’s Council on Mental Health Stigma with their 2011 Ambassador Award.
+Due to COVID-19, all performances are suspended until further notice.

 Peer-to-Peer Support Line